 Egypt's President Anwar Sadat has called on the United States to initiate a dialogue with the Palestine Liberation Organisation (P.

-Egypt's President Anwar Sadat has called on the United States to initiate a dialogue with the Palestine Liberation Organisation (P.L.O.)
+Background: Egypt's President Anwar Sadat has called on the United States to initiate a dialogue with the Palestine Liberation Organisation (P.L.O.)
 President Sadat was speaking to a delegation form the Foreign Relations Committee of the U.S. Hose of Representatives on the second day of their two-day visit to Cairo on Tuesday (6 January).

 President Sadat stressed the importance of the need for talks between the U.S. and the P.L.O. and said that any settlement that could be reached should ensure the rights of the Palestine people who were at the core of the Middle East crisis.